freight-hub/verdaccio-openmetrics/README.md

-# verdaccio-openmetrics
+# @freighthub/verdaccio-openmetrics

-> Exposes an OpenMetrics/Prometheus endpoint with health and traffic metrics
+> Verdaccio plugin exposing an OpenMetrics/Prometheus endpoint with health and traffic metrics

 This plugin, when installed and loaded, serves Prometheus/OpenMetrics metrics at a known path.